-WELCOME 2021 CAMPERS! ** New Compost Bathhouse with compost toilet, Outdoor shower, and Sink are Here!*** Encased in tall, old hardwood trees - a rare alluvial forest of the Piedmont - sits the Respite campground.
+WELCOME 2021 CAMPERS! * New Bathhouse built by Queer Women and GNC Labor from hardwood trees sawed into lumber from the land - Compost toilet, Outdoor shower, and Sink are Here!* Encased in tall, old hardwood trees - a rare alluvial forest of the Piedmont - sits the Respite campground.
 Feels like you're in the foothills, but instead are secluded amongst some of most beautiful farmland and woods in the Piedmont region.
 The 23 acre property is on Cub Creek, an endangered Riparian buffer and tributary of the Upper Tar River, a habitat for rare river mussel and crawfish species and so many birds!
-The creek is rushing and pristine.
+The creek is sometimes a trickle and sometimes rushing.
 Water level comes up about waist high at deepest dip at the beach access.
 The crickets, cicadas, birds & frog songs are amplified as surround sound.
 Ticks and bugs are here in Summer - be forewarned.
 Walking up to open sky in order to stars are aplenty.
 Be awestruck by an occasional wild blue heron to soar through the creek bed!
 Come.
 Traipse.
 Explore.
 Hang your Hammock.
 Stare.
 Listen.
 Just be.

 I have officially turned the roundhouse into a retreat space (respite in the round dot org / @respiteintheroundnc on IG) and am building a business and living in the Steward's cabin.
-Please know you are sharing land with organizers, cultural workers, artists, black indigenous farmers when here - and a farm dog named Mashka!
-She is kind but may bark at you.
+Please know you are sharing land with organizers, cultural workers, artists, black indigenous farmers when occasionally here.
 It can be active during the day, at times.
 Quiet at night.
 You, and other guests, have access to the land, water and trail which is shared.
+WIFI is not accessible.
 Inquire thru the website if interested in booking the roundhouse that sleeps 6 - 8!

 Camp sites are open to all, however this is a quiet queer-stewarded LBGTQ/BIPOC friendly, peaceful place of tranquility.
 No haters please.
 Black Lives Matter.
 Playing your acoustic instruments is great!
 Pumping bass from you car is NOT.
-Dogs are welcome, but would love it if they are not the bark incessantly / anxious type as a courtesy to other guests, Mashka and myself.
+Dogs are welcome, but would love it if they are not the bark incessantly / anxious type as a courtesy to other guests.
+DOG OWNERS - it is recommended to book sites 1 or 4 for most privacy..
+Trail runs along site 3 and dogs can be very territorial.

 Three active sites:

-#1 - Short descending hike-in (100 yards from parking) tent platform river side site with small fire pit. perfect for 1 - 3 people.
+#1 - HIKE-IN Short descending hiKe (100 yards from parking) platform for 2-person tent river side site with small fire pit.
+Perfect for 1 - 2 people.

-#3 - Short descending hike-in (100 yards), tent platform and/or ground tent site.
-Nestled in a secluded wooded cove area set back by creek.
+#3 - HIKE-IN Short descending walK (100 yards), 2-person tent platform and/or ground tent site.
+Nestled in a secluded wooded Beech Tree cove area set back by creek.
 Easy access to floodplain forest and trail, small fire pit.
-Perfect for a group of 2 - 4.
+Perfect for a group of 2 - 5.

-#4 - Walk-in back country site descending down small hill (30 yards) to holler-like grassy wild area.
-River access surrounds. small fire pit.
-Can provide own poo bucket set-up if desired.
-Ideal for trailer, self-sufficient smaller RV or group looking for seclusion.
-At end of driveway by cabin.
+#4 - WALK-IN GROUP SITE Back country walK-in site descending down small hill (30 yards) to holler-like grassy wild area.
+River access surrounds.
+Fire pit.
+Ideal for group (up to 10) looking for seclusion OR trailer, self-sufficient smaller RV, car camper to park under treeline on grassy knoll.

 PLEASE NOTE: It is labor to glean, saw, and chop fallen limbs to make into firewood for your camping pleasure.
-Thank you for paying for wood, as extra, instead of bringing unknown wood into this magical forest.
+Thank you for paying for wood, AS AN EXTRA, instead of bringing unknown wood into this magical forest.
 Your support helps pay it forward to manage Respite expenses.
 Also, please book for true number of people, including kids in your party and bring extra cash if you expect to burn lots of wood.
 Thank you kindly.

 NEW Campground map to orient you when you arrive.
 SHED is CAMPER CENTRAL.
 I recommend you stop at the grey shed across from the roundhouse to get your water, use the toilet, and stock up on your wood before making your way to your campsite.
 ARRIVING DURING DAYLIGHT IS HIGHLY RECOMMENDED.